 A comprehensive, concise primer on Aqidah (Creed) and Fiqh (Jurisprudence).
 The text spans the five pillars of Islam, including the topics of slaughtering, ritual sacrifice, and hunting.

-An introduction and study of the most popular and agreed-upon text of Islamic Creed amongst the body of Sunni scholarship.
+An introduction and study of the most popular and agreed-upon text of Islamic Creed amongst the body of Sunni scholarship in the Arabic language.